Shriyatha10/project.py/README.md

 Methodology:

 We have imported libraries like re , time , sys .Used class like Movie , payment gateway,theater.
-In class we included attributes for seat availability, no. of tickets etc. CONTRIBUTION
+In class we included attributes for seat availability, no. of tickets etc.

+CONTRIBUTION:

 Shriyatha- Proposed the idea of making this movie ticket booking system.
 Coded for Class CinemaConnect , functions, etc .
 Implemented on the errors .